regenwatchdog/regenwatchdog.github.io/_posts/2020-07-31-july-news-roundup.md

 ---
 layout: default
 category: updates
-title: July News Roundup
+title: JULY NEWS ROUND-UP
 ---

-Thanks to all those who have taken the time to get in touch or leave a comment on the *Estate Watch* website telling us what's going on with their estates.
+Many thanks to all those who have taken the time to get in touch or leave a comment on the *Estate Watch* website telling us what's going on with their estates.
 Here's our monthly round-up of July's estate regeneration news.

 ## Alton estate regeneration - uncertainty looms